How to rename a Chef node

 Example

-Let’s say I have a node called george.example.com
+Let’s say I have a node called george.example.com but I want to change the

-node name to just george
+node name to just george.

-knife node edit 'george.example.com'
+knife node edit 'george.example.com'- Change the

 - Change the

-- Copy the newly created private key.
+knife node delete 'george.example.com'knife client delete 'george.example.com'knife client create -d 'george'- Copy the newly created private key.

 - Connect to

-as root/Administrator. - Paste the new private key into
+george.example.comas root/Administrator. - Paste the new private key into

-. - Edit
+/etc/chef/client.pem. - Edit

-- Alternatively, if you use the
+node_nameline exists, changing it tonode_name "george" - Alternatively, if you use the

 chef-client cookbook